 While OLAP is primarily focused on past data, predictive analytics goes one step ahead to take past and current data to predict future outcomes.
 Predictive analytics uses machine learning and artificial intelligence techniques.

 BI tools improve and automate ad hoc reporting by customizing the metrics.
 This means each user can look at the reports they want to, rather than generating hundreds of bulky reports.
 The reports can be easily shared and collaborated across the team.

-Other features like mobile friendliness, ease of learning, and use are also becoming important when choosing the best business intelligence tool.
+Other features like mobile friendliness, and ease of learning and use are also becoming important when choosing the best business intelligence tool.

-MongoDB data lake allows users to query and transform data across various sources and data formats.
-MongoDB Charts as a BI tool provides all the key features like reporting, predictive analytics, dashboards, data visualization, and OLAP, without any overheads.
+MongoDB Data Lake allows users to query and transform data across various sources and data formats.
+MongoDB Charts as a BI tool provides all the key features like reporting, predictive analytics, dashboards, data visualization, and OLAP, without any overhead.

 As the capabilities of BI tools are increasing, so are the users.
 Earlier, the major users of BI software were the business analysts and the IT team.
 Now, business intelligence reporting and analytics tools are used by many teams within a company.
-Some typical users of BI software are:
+Some typical users of BI software include the following:

-Data analysts and data scientists use BI tools for various purposes — to deep-dive into data, find insights, visualize patterns and trends, generate and share reports with stakeholders, and help with the decision-making process.
+Data analysts and data scientists use BI tools to find insights, visualize patterns and trends, generate and share reports with stakeholders, and help with the decision-making process.

 IT teams provide the necessary infrastructure and facilities that allow other departments to function smoothly.
 The IT team also ensures the security and governance of data, so that more insights can be derived from the data in the right way.
 Learn more about business intelligence best practices.

 Business analysts define business goals and find new ways to make overall processes more efficient.
 They look at dashboards, reports, and visualizations to get insights, play around with data, and discuss possible solutions to problems with stakeholders and key business partners.